 This was our list.
 What does yours look like?

 A person’s a person, no matter how small.

 The little darlings have been listening to all the talk about the pandemic.
-And their routines have been thrown into disarray just as much as ours.
+And their routines have been thrown into disarray, just as much as ours.
 Although we can’t make coronavirus disappear, we can help them in 2 ways.

-It’s natural for kids to be worried during a crisis.
-So, let them know they are safe.
+It’s natural for kids to be worried during a crisis, so let them know they are safe.
 Explain that their safety is your responsibility and you are going to take care of them.

 This may sound intimidating, but it really isn’t.
-Simply set fixed times for study, play and screen time.
-(Or, you can head to Khan Academy where you will find schedules for kids living in quarantine.)
+Simply set fixed times for study, play, and screen time.
+(Or you can head to Khan Academy where you will find schedules for kids living in quarantine.)

-And learning doesn’t have to be necessarily academic.
+And learning doesn’t have to be, necessarily, academic.
 Sure, you can teach them science and maths.
 At the same time, a cooking class or a dance lesson is awesome too!
 (By the way, Scholastic has put together some free courses to help parents out.)

-I admit things are going to be messy during this time.
+I admit that things are going to be messy during this time.
 Therefore, don’t fuss about being a perfect parent.
 And there is absolutely no reason to be strict about the schedule.
 Just do your best.